Unitech/gridcontrol/README.md

 $ grid init <GRID_NAME>
 ```

+*This will install PM2 and Gridcontrol module*

 To provision remote machines:

 ```bash
 $ grid provision <USERNAME> <IP> <GRID_NAME>
 ```

-This will SSH onto the server and will install and configure GridControl.
+*This will SSH onto the server and will install and configure GridControl with the specified GRID NAME*
 *GRID_NAME* is a common identifier for each node to link themselves.

 Provision as many server as needed, then to list Nodes connected to the Grid: